vaadin-learning-center/vaadin-platform-for-swing-developers/README.md

 ### To play with the demo:

+ * Use Java 8 to run the demo
  * build from top level with **mvn install**
  * import the project to your IDE and make one top level build
  * start the server module with **mvn tomee:run** from the module root or by deploying the server module manually to TomEE server configured in you IDE.